 This 70-acre preserve for environmental studies exists to provide a safe haven for endangered species and serves as an outdoor teaching laboratory.
 Here students have the opportunity to experience the joy of land in its natural state.
 All activities within its boundaries seek to limit the impact of humankind while preserving a natural balance.
 Facilities include a lakeside study center with restrooms, a 1.5 mile hiking trail (compacted soil); a 950-foot hiking trail (compacted soil) featuring a 36-foot swinging bridge, a lakeside amphitheater, and a seating area/fire pit.
 Additionally, 55 trees are identified along the trails.
 Pettit Preserve is open to groups for educational study, corporate groups and civic clubs by appointment, and on select EVENT dates.
 The Pettit Preserve is located off GA 61, turn left on Douthit Bridge Road about 3 miles south of the Cartersville Airport.
 See signs at Vineyard Road.
-For more information visit online at www.PettitPreserve.com .
+Preserve Memberships are available.
+For more information call 678-841-4179 or visit online at www.PettitPreserve.org.

 Regional Bike Routes in Bartow County

-Six bike routes that are part of a Regional Bicycle Network developed by Bike!
-Walk!
-Northwest Georgia are marked throughout Bartow County.
-Bicyclists can enjoy less traveled roads and scenic byways along Route 117, 118, 125, 134, 145, and 148.
-See BWNWGA.org for more details.
+Eight bike routes that are part of a Regional Bicycle Network are marked throughout Bartow County.
+Bicyclists can enjoy less traveled roads and scenic byways along these routes that range from 43 miles-57 miles:

 Sosebee Cycling Park